olinml2026/olinml2026.github.io/activities/day01.markdown

 {% capture agenda %}
 * 10:20-10:22am: Everyone come hang out in MAC128.
 * 10:22-10:30am: We'll provide brief orienting remarks about the course!
-* 10:30-10:35am: Introduction to the our main activity (see below).
+* 10:30-10:35am: Introduction to our main activity (see below).
 * 10:35-11:15am: Mapping the Machine Learning Ecosystem
 * 11:15-11:40am: Report out
 * 11:40-12:00pm: Orientation to first assignment and basic course logistics for assignment submissions.
 We'll show you the Canvas page, grading options, how to find office hours, etc.